-- Schedule your exam at one of the two testing centers in the Pittsburgh region, and pay for your exam.
+- Schedule and pay for your exam.
 Print out confirmations of your scheduled exam and payment.
 Make sure to arrive early for your exam on your test date.

-- The National Standard Master Electrical - W16 exam references the NFPA 70®: National Electrical Code® (NEC®), 2011 Edition; and Ugly Electrical References (any edition).
+- The National Standard Master Electrical - T16 exam references the NFPA 70®: National Electrical Code® (NEC®), 2020 Edition; and Ugly Electrical References (any edition).
 View the exam bulletin for a detailed breakdown of test content.

-- PLI will accept older versions of this exam, or a passing score letter from the Pittsburgh-proctored exam, to be evaluated by the License Officer.
+- PLI will also accept previous versions of this exam, or a passing score letter from the Pittsburgh-proctored exam, to be evaluated by the License Officer.

 Continuing Education Credits

-- PLI will accept relevant continuing education credits from accreddited institutions as listed by:
+- PLI will accept relevant continuing education credits from accredited institutions as listed by: